The Centre supports a wide range of current and past projects.

 Slavery and the Scottish Country House

-This project will use the economic and social worlds of Scottish country houses to highlight connections between Scottish participation in the Atlantic trading system (with its reliance on enslaved African workers) and the Scots at home.
+This project used the economic and social worlds of Scottish country houses to highlight connections between Scottish participation in the Atlantic trading system (with its reliance on enslaved African workers) and the Scots at home.

 Scottish Settlement in North Carolina